tendermint/go-amino/README.md

 #### Maps
-In most languages, iteration order is nondeterministic, so in those cases Wire (should) provide a standard Map library for compatibility.
+In most languages, iteration order is nondeterministic, so in those cases Amino (should) provide a standard Map library for compatibility.

 #### Floating points
 Floating point number types are discouraged as [they are generally non-deterministic](http://gafferongames.com/networking-for-game-programmers/floating-point-determinism/).
-If you need to use them, use the field tag `wire:"unsafe"`.
+If you need to use them, use the field tag `amino:"unsafe"`.

 ### Unsupported types